-In this submission, please provide an analysis of the charter's progress toward meeting its enrollment and retention targets.
-If the charter does not meet its targets for any subgroup, please provide in this exhibit an explanation about why and how the charter will work to make progress toward meeting the goal in any future charter term.
+In this submission, please provide an analysis of each charter under renewal consideration's progress toward meeting its enrollment and retention targets.
+If the charters under renewal consideration do not meet its targets for any subgroup, please provide in this exhibit an explanation about why and how the charter(s) will work to make progress toward meeting the goal in any future charter term.
+The submission can contain an overall efforts section and then subheadings for more detailed information about each charter under renewal consideration.

-For meeting enrollment targets, indicate the recruitment strategies the charter will or currently employs to attract students including, but not limited to:
+For meeting enrollment targets, indicate the recruitment strategies the charter will employ to attract students including, but not limited to:

-- where in the school district (or CSD in New York City) the charter believes it will be able to locate students with disabilities, ELLs, and students who are eligible to participate in the federal FRPL program; - with respect to each category of students, specifically describe how the charter will target an identified population in the charter's outreach efforts; - outreach to parents in the community for whom English is not their primary language, including language(s); - outreach to parents of students with disabilities; - outreach to parents of students who would qualify for the FRPL program; - any at-risk admissions factors or set-asides (sometimes collectively referred to as "admissions priorities") the charter intends to offer that would increase the likelihood of enrolling targeted students; - personnel responsible for overseeing the charter's marketing and outreach efforts and the means by which such personnel will record and/or preserve their recruitment activities; and, - methods for evaluating the efficacy of the charter's recruitment and enrollment efforts in each category during the charter term.
+where in the school district (or CSD in New York City) the charter believes it will be able to locate students with disabilities, ELLs, and students who are eligible to participate in the federal FRPL program;

+- with respect to each category of students, specifically describe how the charter will target an identified population in the charter's outreach efforts; - outreach to parents in the community for whom English is not their primary language, including language(s); - outreach to parents of students with disabilities; - outreach to parents of students who would qualify for the FRPL program; - any at-risk admissions factors or set-asides (sometimes collectively referred to as "admissions priorities") the charter intends to offer that would increase the likelihood of enrolling targeted students; - personnel responsible for overseeing the charter's marketing and outreach efforts and the means by which such personnel will record and/or preserve their recruitment activities; and, - methods for evaluating the efficacy of the charter's recruitment and enrollment efforts in each category during the charter term.